 Romanian National Television broadcast five one-hour shows dedicated to the Hariclea Darclée Festival and International Voice Competition, and the series ended in the general enthusiasm engendered by the Gala of the Laureates.

-In addition to the Master Classes in the Art of Singing, it is well-known that a major dimension of the events created by Mariana Nicolesco is related to history and culture.
-Dr. Stephan Poen's lecture and the Extraordinary Concert on the Esplanade of the Danube were both dedicated to the values of Romanian music at the Centenary of the Great Union, to the 650-year anniversary of Braila and to the originality of Gioachino Rossini's genius, commemorating 150 years since his passing away.
+In addition to the Master Classes in the Art of Singing, it is well known that a major dimension of the events is related to history and culture.
+In 2018, a lecture and the Extraordinary Concert on the Esplanade of the Danube were both dedicated to the values of Romanian music at the Centenary of the Great Union, to the 650-year anniversary of Braila and to the originality of the astonishing Gioachino Rossini, commemorating 150 years since his passing away.

-The Hariclea Darclée Festival and International Voice Competition were in the attention of national and international radio and television, including EuroNews and Mezzo, of the national newspapers and of the international music magazines like Orpheus in Berlin or Amadeus in Milan.
+The Hariclea Darclée Festival and International Voice Competition were and are permanently in the attention of national and international press, radio and television, including EuroNews and Mezzo, of the music magazines like Orpheus in Berlin or Amadeus in Milan.

 Between an edition and the next of the Competition, the enthusiastic audience may attend Mariana Nicolesco's Master Classes offered to the laureates of the contest, thus witnessing the transmission of the sacred ritual of singing from one generation to another.